keshavbhandari/improvnet/readme.md

 ---

 ## Setup Instructions
-You need Python 3.10 or later to run this code.
+You need Python >= 3.11 to run this code.

 ### Clone the repository and install dependencies
 ```bash